cooperhammond/irs/README.md

   -st SEARCH_TERMS, --search-terms SEARCH_TERMS
                         Only use if calling -A/--album.
 Acts as extra search terms when looking for the album.
   -l, --choose-link     If supplied, will bring up a console choice for what
                         link you want to download based off a list of titles.
+  -ng, --no-organize    Only use if calling -p/--playlist.
+Forces all files
+                        downloaded to be organized normally.
 ```
 [![asciicast](https://asciinema.org/a/bcs7i0sjmka052wsdyxg5xrug.png)](https://asciinema.org/a/bcs7i0sjmka052wsdyxg5xrug?speed=3&autoplay=true)